 What is the average LPN’s salary?

-According to the Bureau of Labor Statistics (BLS), the median annual salary for licensed practical nurses was $46,240 in May 2018, with the highest 10% earning more than $62,160.
-To find the closest LPN salary estimate for your state, check out this blog post.
+According to the Bureau of Labor Statistics (BLS), the median annual salary for licensed practical nurses was $47,480 in May 2019, with the highest 10% earning more than $63,660.

 You can increase your earning potential as a nurse by advancing your education.
 Many new nurses start out as an LPN to gain experience before advancing their career with an associate (ASN) or bachelor’s (BSN) degree.

 LPNs work closely with registered nurses (RNs) and physicians to provide patients with basic nursing care.
 Typical duties might include:

 - Performing routine assessments, such as checking blood pressure

 - Listening to patients’ concerns and reporting back to RNs and doctors